Great Basin Fresh Market Tomato Trial

 • Production Systems: organic agriculture

-1) Growing tomatoes under high tunnels reduces the incidence of Beet Curly Top Virus(BCTV) in organic fresh market tomatoes,
+1) Tomatoes grown under high tunnels reduce the incidence of Beet Curley Top Virus (BCTV) in organic, fresh market tomatoes and,

-1)The Principle Investigators (PIs) and Technical Advisor (TA) will design a scientifically valid experiment to determine significant differences in infection rates and production of fresh market tomatoes due to Beet Curly Top Virus (BCTV).
+1) The Principle Investigators (PIs) and Technical Advisor (TA) will design a scientifically valid experiment to determine significant differences in infection rates and production of fresh market tomatoes due to Beet Curly Top Virus (BCTV).

-2) In the 2012 growing season, the PIs of this project will plant, grow, evaluate and compare three varieties of open pollinated, locally developed tomatoes and three varieties of commercially available fresh market tomatoes in high tunnels for resistance to BCTV.
+2) In the 2012 growing season, the PIs of this project will plant, grow, evaluate, and compare three varieties of open pollinated, locally developed tomatoes and three varieties of commercially available fresh market tomatoes in high tunnels for resistance to BCTV.

-3) During the 2012 growing season, the PIs of this project will plant, grow, evaluate and compare three varieties of open pollinated, locally developed tomatoes and three varieties of commercially available fresh market tomatoes in the field for resistance to BCTV.
+3) During the 2012 growing season, the PIs of this project will plant, grow, evaluate, and compare three varieties of open pollinated, locally developed tomatoes and three varieties of commercially available fresh market tomatoes in the field for resistance to BCTV.

-4) During the 2012 growing season, the PIs of the project, with the TA, will hold mid-trial and late-trial field days for western Nevada farmers to explain the purpose of the experiments, increase awareness of the fresh market tomato market and increase the number of contacts of farmers currently and potentially growing fresh market tomatoes.
+4) During the 2012 growing season, the PIs of the project, with the TA, will hold mid-trial and late-trial field days for western Nevada farmers to explain the purpose of the experiments, increase awareness of the fresh market tomato market, and increase the number of contacts of farmers currently and potentially growing fresh market tomatoes.

-5) By the end December 2012, the PIs will compile and analyze the data collected from the high house and field experiments.
+5) By the end December 2012, the PIs will compile and analyze the data collected from the high tunnel and field experiments.
 The data will be analyzed using standard statistical techniques (ANOVA) in cooperation with the TA.

 6) By the end of February 2013, the PIs, in cooperation with the TA, will write and publish the results of the experiments in a University of Nevada Cooperative Extension (UNCE) Fact Sheet that will be distributed to all local farmers currently engaged in vegetable production and made available to other interested producers via the UNCE website.